-On April 28, 2016, Mr. Bill D. Black of Western GeoLogic conducted a reconnaissance of the property.
+On April 29, 2016, Mr. Bill D. Black of Western GeoLogic conducted a reconnaissance of the property.
 Weather at the time of the site reconnaissance was partly cloudy with temperatures in the 50's (°F).
-The site is at the western margin of Ogden Valley on heavily vegetated southwest-facing slopes slightly overlooking the upper (southern) part of Nordic Valley to the west.
-Pole Canyon Creek is in the valley bottom west of the site.
-Native vegetation appeared to consist of heavy oak brush and mature trees.
-No active streams or springs are mapped crossing the site or were observed, and no bedrock outcrops were evident at the site or in adjacent slopes.
+The site is at the western margin of Ogden Valley on heavily vegetated east- to southeast-facing slopes slightly overlooking Ogden Valley to the east.
+Coal Canyon Creek is to the southeast of the site.
+Native vegetation appeared to consist of oak brush and mature trees.
+No active streams are mapped crossing the site or were observed, and no bedrock outcrops were evident at the site or in adjacent slopes.
+However, a small seasonal drainage reportedly once flowed to the east in a drainage easement crossing the lot from slightly below Bluebell Drive.
+The drainage channel was reportedly about 1.5 feet deep and 6 feet wide below the cul-de-sac in 2014 (AGEC, 2014).